How To Actually Keep Your New Year’s Resolutions

 Business became a little hectic, but I’m back and those are my specific resolutions.

-Applying self-pressure helps me, maybe you can benefit as well.
+Applying self-pressure helps, you may want to try it.
 If I need to light a “get moving” fire I’ll put what I want to do out in the world somehow.
 I don’t like saying I’ll do something and not do it, so if I add that social pressure of wanting to be a man of my word it helps my motive.
 But if that doesn’t work for you it’s okay to keep your goals private and personal.

 Resolutions I recommend considering: carve out family time, something career-related, better sleep habits, solid exercise frequency, decent eating habits, try a physical challenge, read 3 books, less social media time, get outdoors regularly, start a hobby, thinking before responding if you tend to act impulsively, looking deeper than headlines before forming an opinion, racking your weights, and of course to work on improving self-confidence.